-- 1. retail development in excess of 800 sq. m. (food) and 1500 sq. m. (non-food) and - 2. indoor leisure facilities in excess of 1,500 1000 sq. m. gross - office, employment, education health and services development in excess of 2500 sq. m. gross - 3. new and expanded school facilities - 4. development that would otherwise generate local traffic problems as identified through a transport assessment or an evaluation of a proposal.
+- 1. retail and indoor leisure facilities in excess of 1000 sq. m. gross - 2. office, employment, education health and services development in excess of 2500 sq. m. gross - 3. new and expanded school facilities - 4. development that would otherwise generate local traffic problems as identified through a transport assessment or an evaluation of a proposal.